KDE/ki18n/docs/programmers-guide.md

 xi18n("Set &lt;themeId&gt; as theme on startup");
 ~~~

-The exception is the ampersand (&) character, which in XML denotes
+The exception is the ampersand (&amp;) character, which in XML denotes
 the start of an entity, but in Qt denotes the accelerator marker.
-Therefore it is necessary to escape ampersand as `&amp;`
+Therefore it is necessary to escape ampersand as \c &amp;amp;
 only when it is in position which would result in valid entity syntax:

 ~~~